Loading

 What File History Backs Up

-However, the following are not included by default: System files, Applications, Custom folders (unless you manually add them)
+However, the following are not included by default:

 How to Enable File History on Windows 10